Safety Planning

 Safety out and about

-Go to busy places, into a shop, knock on a door if being followed
+– Go into a shop or knock on a neighbours door if you think you are being followed

-Consider using Hollie Guard app or similar – link in info pack
+– Consider using Hollie Guard app or similar – click here

 Keeping safe online

-Delete any numbers outgoing and incoming from call log on phone
+– If you are still living together delete any numbers outgoing and incoming from call log on phone to avoid suspicion or tracking

 Preparing to leave

-Keep an emergency bag with medication, phone charger, ID, clothes etc
+– Keep an emergency bag somewhere safe or away from the home with medication, phone charger, ID, etc – click here

-Keep documents safe eg, passport, birth certificate, driving licence
+– Keep documents safe (or store them at someone else’s house eg, passport, birth certificate, driving licence

 Important/Emergency info